jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no motion`       :red:`wrong code`      :red:`OFF`
   =====================  =====================  =====================

-  the alarm always outputs :red:`OFF`.
-It does not care about the inputs.
+  outputs :red:`OFF` always, it does not care about the inputs.

 * :ref:`logical_conjunction<test_logical_conjunction>`: ``return first and second``